 Soundtrack By Twitch

 It also has a wide selection of songs in multiple genres.
-Twitch have opened up the platform to allow artists to submit their music for use.
+Twitch has opened up the platform to allow artists to submit their music for use.
 This is great for smaller artists who want to get some exposure and gives us songs we can play.

-Hopefully this article has fully explained how you can get set up with Night Bot song requests on your stream.
+Hopefully, this article has fully explained how you can get set up with Night Bot song requests on your stream.
 Enjoy connecting with your followers and enjoying some good music.

 Read More From Get On Stream: